* President suffering post-surgery complications

 result of the complex, six-hour operation on his pelvic area,

-which also caused his latest setback on Sunday.
+then caused his latest setback on Sunday.

-politics in Venezuela, where his personalized brand of
+upend politics in Venezuela, where his personalized brand of

 oil-financed socialism has made him a hero to the poor majority